lshtm-genomics/omics-course/docs/other-omics/transcriptomics.md

 ### Finding differentially expressed genes with DESeq2

 Now we are going to perform a differential expression analysis in order to look for genes with variable expression between lineages.
 To do it we will use 6 sequenced samples, 3 from lineage 1 and 3 from lineage 4.
 Two of them will be the two analysed in the previous steps.
-We are going to use an R package for the anaylsis of the differential gene expression called DESeq2.
+We are going to use an R package for the analysis of the differential gene expression called DESeq2.

 A differential expression analysis is used to compare gene expression levels, given by the number of reads per gene (obtained by HTSeq-count) between samples (for example, between 2 lineages of Mtb).
 In order to accurately ascertain which genes are differentially expressed, and the amount of expression, it is necessary to use replicated data.
 As with all biological experiments doing it once may simply not be enough.
 There is no simple way to decide how many replicates to do, it is usually a compromise of statistical power and cost.
 By determining how much variability there is in the sample preparation and sequencing reactions we can better assess whether genes are really expressed and more accurately determine any differences.
 The key to this is performing biological rather than technical replicates.
 This means, for instance in tuberculosis, growing up three cultures of bacteria, treating them all identically, extracting RNA from each and sequencing the three samples separately.
 Technical replicates, whereby the same sample is sequenced three times do not account for the variability that really exists in biological systems or the experimental error between cultures of bacteria and RNA extractions.
 More replicates will help to improve statistical power for genes that are already detected at high levels, while deeper sequencing will improve power to detect differential expression for genes which are expressed at low levels.
 In this exercise we will consider the 3 L1 and the 3 L4 samples as biological replicates.